WAS - PIT

 • Which airlines offer Wi-Fi service onboard planes from Washington, D.C. to Pittsburgh?

-American Airlines, and Delta offer inflight Wi-Fi service on the Washington, D.C. to Pittsburgh flight route.
+American Airlines, Delta, and Alaska Airlines offer inflight Wi-Fi service on the Washington, D.C. to Pittsburgh flight route.

 • Which aircraft models fly most regularly from Washington, D.C. to Pittsburgh?